 - Responses to requests from military recruiters made under the Solomon Amendment

 - Benefits Enrollment

 - IRS, SSA, and other state and federal reporting requirements

 Graduating students have the option of specifying the name they wish to be used on their diploma and in the Commencement Program when completing the Application for Graduation.

-Official communications that require the use of the legal/primary name shall use that name; other communications will use the preferred name.
+Official communications that require the use of the legal/primary name shall use that name; other communications will use the preferred/chosen name.

-Preferred name change requests may be denied or revoked by the University when the preferred name is used to avoid a legal obligation, commit fraud, misrepresent, or otherwise violate university policy or law.
+Preferred/chosen name change requests may be denied or revoked by the University when the preferred/chosen name is used to avoid a legal obligation, commit fraud, misrepresent, or otherwise violate University policy or law.
 Reports of such activity will be handled pursuant to University policies and procedures and applicable law.
-Depending on the individual and circumstances involved this could include the offices of Human Resources, Equal Opportunity, General Counsel, the Student Conduct Officer, the Chief Academic Affairs Officer, and/or appropriate law enforcement agencies.
+Depending on the individual and circumstances involved, this could include the offices of Human Resources, Equal Opportunity, General Counsel, the Student Conduct Officer, the Chief Academic Affairs Officer, and/or appropriate law enforcement agencies.

-*A one-time waiver of the fee to update the Student or Employee Identification Card with the preferred name will be provided.
+*A one-time waiver of the fee to update the Student or Employee Identification Card with the preferred/chosen name will be provided.
 Subsequent changes will result in an applicable fee.

-***If there are questions about this policy, contact the UMS Chief Student Affairs Officer or the UMS Director of EO.
+If there are questions about this policy, contact the UMS Associate Vice Chancellor for Student Success and Credential Attainment or the UMS Director of EO.